 That sequence matters because people often summarize R1 as "pure RL."
 Only R1-Zero fits that description.[5]

 R1-Zero displayed behaviors such as self-verification, backtracking, and longer rollouts, but the paper also reports readability issues and occasional language mixing.[5]
 That detail matters.
-It means verifiable rewards can induce sophisticated reasoning behavior, but raw RL rollouts still need cleanup before they become a general-purpose product.
+It means verifiable rewards can induce useful reasoning behavior, but raw RL rollouts still need cleanup before they become a general-purpose product.

 Not all problems benefit equally from extended reasoning, and on some tasks extra thinking actively hurts.
 Ghosal et al. studied this directly: across reasoning models, accuracy often rises with a little more thinking and then falls as the trace grows, an inverted-U rather than a monotonic climb.[8]
 They attribute the apparent early gains partly to higher output variance instead of genuinely better reasoning, and they recommend parallel sampling (best-of-N) over endlessly extending one trace.
 An Anthropic study found the same inverse-scaling effect on several tasks, where longer reasoning amplified distractions and errors rather than fixing them.[12]
 The lesson for production is that thinking budget is a real tuning parameter with a sweet spot, not a slider you turn to maximum.